Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 #### Study Participants

-For the final study, I had four participants (P3 - P6), that were given the final implementation of the locomation and interaction method and with enabled tunneling vignette.
+For the final study, I had four participants (P3 - P6), that were given the final implementation of the locomation and interaction method and with a enabled tunneling vignette.

 One participant was female (P3), the others (P4 - P6) were male.
 The age average was 41.25 years (56, 50, 32, 27).
 On a scale from `1` to `5`, P5 estimated their previous VR experience with a `2`, while everyone else answered with a `1`.